 - You've got Mrs. Bennett, who's snarked at by everyone — her daughters, her husband and by Austen herself.
 To begin with, I was quite content to join in with the ridicule, but I later realised that she is the one person with no power: the girls have power as unmarried women, because they have some choice over whom they get married to; her husband has power as a man; and Jane Austen has power over their lives as the author of the story.
 To cap it all off, it's Mrs Bennett's attempts to get some kind of power- by getting attention and influencing her daughters' lives- that make her the character everyone snarks at.
 Ouch. -aimsme

-Ever wondered how can there be such a huge contrast between the two oldest Bennet sisters and their younger siblings in terms of sensibility and manners?
+- Ever wondered how there can be such a huge gap between the two oldest Bennet sisters and their younger siblings in terms of common sense and intelligence?
 Maybe it's because when Jane and Lizzy were growing up, the (generally) sensible Mr. Bennet was still in love with his wife and attentive to his family.
 Whereas by the time Kitty and Lydia were big enough to be educated, he had grown disillusioned with his married life and become the reclusive Deadpan Snarker that we know, who took little account of how his tiresome wife dealt with the youngest children.